Freya-Tenebrae/MiniShell/README.md

 ./minishell
 ```

+#### Uses
+This project aims to make a fonctionnal and simplified "SHELL" (similar to `bash -posix`)

-#### /!\\ ONLY SOME FONCTIONNALITY ARE SUPORTED /!\\
+> ONLY SOME FONCTIONNALITY ARE SUPORTED: SOMETHING NOT LISTED BELOW WILL HAVE AN INDETERMINATED BAHAVIOR
- - launching an executable or system command
+ - Launching an executable (with absolute or relative path)
+ - Launchinf a build in command :
+ 	- exit
+ 	- echo
+ 	- pwd
+ 	- cd
+ 	- env
+ 	- export
+ 	- unset
- - signals :
+ - Signals :
  	- ctrl-C
  	- ctrl-D
  	- ctrl-\\
+ 	- crtl-l
- - simple character supported :
+ - Quote :
  	- '
  	- "
+ - Redirection :
  	- <
  	- <<
  	- \>
  	- \>\>
+ - Pipes
  	- |
+ - VARIABLES
+ 	- $?
- 	- $ (only if followd by ? or a sequence of characters)
+ 	- $VAR (with VAR is a sequence of characters)
- - A simple working history (arrow up and down without autocompletion)
+ - A simple working history